Head to Head Contrast: Livexlive Media (LIVX) and Its Rivals

 17.6% of Livexlive Media shares are held by institutional investors.
 Comparatively, 61.6% of shares of all “Eating places” companies are held by institutional investors.
 37.0% of Livexlive Media shares are held by insiders.
 Comparatively, 18.6% of shares of all “Eating places” companies are held by insiders.
 Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

-This table compares Livexlive Media and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Livexlive Media and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue